-Adds a new point to a curve.
+Adds a new point to a curve, or a new row/column of points to a surface.

-You can make a point that will form a sharp corner when it is moved by checking the "Make corner point" option, or holding down Ctrl when clicking.
+For curves you can make a point that will form a sharp corner when it is moved by checking the "Make corner point" option, or holding down Ctrl when clicking.

-To add many points, enable the Repeat checkbox, or right-click to repeat the last
+To add many points, enable the Repeat checkbox, or right-click to repeat the last command.

-There are 2 different methods for adding points.
+There are 2 different methods for adding curve points.
 If points for the curve are turned on and you click on the dashed hull between 2 existing points, a new point will be added with the same effect as if you had drawn the curve with that additional point.
 Other points will stay where they are currently located and the shape of the curve will change slightly.

-The second mode for adding points is activated by clicking directly on a curve that does not have control points turned on - this will create a new point nearby the area you clicked, and existing points will shift slightly, but the shape of the curve will remain exactly the same as before.
+The second mode for adding curve points is activated by clicking directly on a curve that does not have control points turned on - this will create a new point nearby the area you clicked, and existing points will shift slightly, but the shape of the curve will remain exactly the same as before.